NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Sargassum Heap.md

 abilities_mid:
   - name: ""
   - name: "Mirage Spores"
-    desc: " (aura,incapacitation,mental) 120 feet.\nThe sargassum heap constantly produces a field of hallucinogenic spores that causes those affected to see the monster as whatever they desire most.
+    desc: " (aura,incapacitation,mental) 120 feet.\n\nThe sargassum heap constantly produces a field of hallucinogenic spores that causes those affected to see the monster as whatever they desire most.
 Each creature within the emanation must succeed a DC 22 Will check save or become [[Conditions/Fascinated|Fascinated]] with the sargassum heap and compelled to move toward it on the creature's turn.
 Creatures fascinated this way are also [[Conditions/Off-Guard|Off-Guard]].
 If the sargassum heap attacks, the fascinated condition ends only for the creature that is attacked.
 On a successful save, a creature is temporarily immune to mirage spores for 24 hours."

 attacks:
   - name: ""